October 27, 2023 2 Comments

 The skier, the snowboarder, the dog musher, the mountaineer.
 Whatever the extreme sport, you probably know somebody that waits all year for the first day of snow.
 These athletes are admirable both in their search for the extreme and their love of winter.
 Buying for the winter adrenaline junkie is no easy feat and picking the right glove for them will depend on a few things: where they’re shooting, how cold it gets, and how active they’ll be.

-Assuming they’ll be active the whole time easily keeping warm with body heat, the winter athlete might be best suited for our Markhof Pro 2.0.
-This glove is our fan-favorite and is a great all-rounder.
-For extra protection, the Markhof Pro 2.0 + the Primaloft Merino linerwill provide a bit more customization in the warmth department.
+Assuming they’ll be active the whole time easily keeping warm with body heat, the winter athlete might be best suited for our Markhof Pro V3.
+This glove is our fan-favourite and is a great all-rounder.
+For extra protection, the Markhof Pro V3 + a Power Stretch Pro Liner will provide a bit more customization in the warmth department.

-For the winter athlete who maybe needs a little more warmth or who won’t be active the entire time, consider the Skadi Zipper Mitt or the Ipsoot.
-Both of these gloves are designed to protect in harsh winter conditions.
+For the winter athlete who maybe needs a little more warmth or who won’t be active the entire time, consider the Skadi LRS Mitt, Tinden or Hatchet.
+All of these gloves are designed to protect in harsh winter conditions.
 The Skadi is a mitt + liner glove to give the shooter the best of both worlds, dexterity, and warmth.
-The Ipsoot is a five-fingered glove with extra insulation and FlipTech that overlaps to keep snow out of the glove.
+The Tinden is a five-fingered glove with extra insulation and FlipTech that overlaps to keep snow out of the glove.
+Similar to the Hatchet, a full leather photography glove providing the durability needed when photography takes you into the wilderness.

 Photo by Simon Markhof

-For photographers who are in cold conditions and exerting minimal energy, the Ipsoots are a good choice.
-Our Ipsoots are our heavy duty glove providing protection against the harsh winter elements.
-The FlipTech on the Ipsoot overlaps to ensure the no cold air or snow gets in the glove while wearing the glove.
-So if the photographer in your life likes spending hours at a time in the snow waiting for that perfect picture of nature, this is the glove for them!
+For photographers who are in cold conditions and exerting minimal energy, the Tinden and Hatchet are a good choice.
+Both are our heavy-duty gloves providing protection against the harsh winter elements.
+The FlipTech overlaps to ensure that no cold air or snow gets in the glove while wearing the glove.
+For a bit more activity, the Hatchet is a full leather photography glove, an awesome choice for scrambling through the bush, building a campfire, or capturing the scenery.
+If the photographer in your life likes spending hours at a time in the snow waiting for that perfect picture of nature, these are the gloves for them!

 Winter photography isn’t all about the outdoors.
 Sure, nature can put on a fine show when the snow falls but for many, urban winter photography is just as beautiful.
-Frozen glistening streets, city centers decorated in Christmas lights, icy architecture.
+Frozen glistening streets, city centres decorated in Christmas lights, icy architecture.
 The urban dwellers find beauty in man-made structures and there’s no question that cities can get just as cold as wintry mountain towns.
-For the urban lovers, we recommend the Markhof Pro 2.0.
-This is our go-to everyday glove that works well both on the mountain and out around town.
-Toss it in your commuter bag and never leave home without it.
+For urban lovers, we recommend the Urbex Street Glove.
+This glove was designed with the street photographers in mind who need to be ready to capture candid moments in a fraction of a second.

 The winter filmmaker is a special, hearty breed.
 They often spend long, full days out in the elements doing take after take, making sure they have the content they need.
 Finger dexterity is incredibly important to filmmakers because they have a lot more to juggle: audio accessories, various forms of artificial lighting, lenses, filters.
 Having full use of their fingers to secure all their bits and pieces often means having to completely remove your glove and suffer through a few minutes of burning cold pain.

 Not anymore!
-Our Skadi Zipper Mitt was made to fit the needs of photographers and filmmakers alike who want the warmth of a mitten with the flexibility of a glove.
-We designed this glove in close conjunction with Lukas Riedl, our team shoot who need something to keep him warm during his long days of shooting.
+Our Skadi LRS Mitt was made to fit the needs of photographers and filmmakers alike who want the warmth of a mitten with the flexibility of a glove.
+We designed this glove in close conjunction with Lukas Riedl, our team shooter who needs something to keep him warm during his long days of shooting.
 A side zipper allows all four fingers to slip out and the FlipTech on the thumb ensures you have full mobility.
-The sticky palm helps you grip your equipment so operating a gimbal become safer and more reliable.
+The sticky palm helps you grip your equipment so operating a gimbal becomes safer and more reliable.

-Travel photographers are always dancing the delicate line of carrying the right gear but keep things lean enough to make traveling easier.
-Unless your traveling photographer is going to extremely cold places, the Markhof Pro 2.0 is the piece of kit to throw in the suitcase.
-Our Makrhof Pro 2.0 is our crowd favorite and for good reason.
+Travel photographers are always dancing the delicate line of carrying the right gear but keep things lean enough to make travelling easier.
+Unless your travelling photographer is going to extremely cold places, the Markhof Pro V3 is the piece of kit to throw in the suitcase.
+Our Markhof Pro V3 is our crowd favourite and for good reason.
 With a merino wool inner and Thinsulate insulation this glove is warm enough for the mountains but smart enough for the cities.
 This is the glove we never leave home without.
 It’s slim and small without compromising warmth.

 Photo by Hallvard Kolltveit